 The pharmaceutical response to pandemics is one of the most important factors in effectively preventing and eradicating the spread of infectious diseases.
 While some research has supported a combination of pharmaceutical and non-pharmaceutical interventions as the most cost-effective approach to a disease outbreak, others posit that increased vaccine and drug course availability alone may mitigate economic losses most effectively .
-An effective vaccine response during a pandemic significantly limit the spread and impact of infection within the affected country, ultimately in-country economic losses.
-Large amounts of federal funds are invested in the development and provisioning of to hospitals and the public during an outbreak.
+An effective vaccine response during an outbreak can significantly limit the spread and impact of infection within the affected country, which ultimately may mitigate in-country economic losses.
+Large amounts of federal funds are invested in the development and provisioning of vaccines to hospitals and the public during an outbreak.

 Increased demand for medicines and vaccines during an outbreak often leads to overall economic gains for the healthcare and pharmaceutical companies that produce them.
 Companies involved in influenza medicine or vaccine production often see greater profits during years with influenza outbreak or pandemic events.
 Sanofi-Aventis, now known as Sanofi, presented figures at the beginning of 2010 illustrating their net profits of 7.8 billion Euros (11%) due to record sales of anti-flu vaccines likely associated with the 2009 H1N1 influenza pandemic.
 The value of the worldwide market for influenza preventative products and treatments alone has been estimated at $2.5 billion, with the flu antiviral market valued around $1.5 billion worldwide and cornered by Roche, Sanofi-Pasteur, GlaxoSmithKline, and Novartis.

-accine sales are rarely as profitable as drugs sales, which can lower the incentive to develop them.
-Prior to the 2014 Ebola outbreak, Ebola vaccine development was not considered profitable by pharmaceutical or medical research companies because outbreaks were considered too rare and limited in scope.
+For these large pharmaceutical companies, vaccine sales are rarely as profitable as drugs sales, which can lower the incentive to develop them.
+Prior to the 2014 Ebola epidemic, Ebola vaccine development was not considered profitable by pharmaceutical or medical research companies because outbreaks were considered too rare and limited in scope.
 This perception may be changing, as developing countries become new viable markets for vaccines.
-The global market for vaccines in 2014 is estimated at $25.5 billionpproximately $6.1 billion of $7.1 billion federal avian influenza funds in the United States ha been earmarked for vaccine development, production and stockpiling .
-Severe outbreaks like the 2014 Ebola outbreak have incentivized vaccine development and contributed to making vaccines one of the fastest-growing areas of research within the biotechnology industry.
+The global market for vaccines in 2014 is estimated at $25.5 billion and approximately $6.1 billion of $7.1 billion federal avian influenza funds in the United States has been earmarked for vaccine development, production and stockpiling .
+Severe outbreaks like the 2014 Ebola epidemic have incentivized vaccine development and contributed to making vaccines one of the fastest-growing areas of research within the biotechnology industry.
+Collaboration between governments and pharmaceutical companies is necessary to develop affordable and accessible vaccines for the next outbreak or epidemic.
+Strategies such as government stockpiling can help ensure supplies of vaccines are adequate in preparation for an infectious disease event while minimizing purchasing costs.

 Drug Stockpiling

 Stockpiling medicine can also be an economically efficient response to a pandemic.
-A cost benefit analysis performed by Balicer et al. (2005) revealed that stockpiling investments for influenza are economically cost-effective as long as there influenza pandemic every 80 years.
-However, overestimation can lead to significant federal economic losses.
-After WHO declared H1N1 a pandemic level threat, countries began creating federal stockpiles of vaccine and treatment courses in preparation for high numbers of infections.
-When the 2009 H1N pandemic resulted in far fewer infections or fatalities than expected before being contained, many countries were left with vast quantities of unused treatments that they had to offload by leaving arrangements and contracts with pharmaceutical companies, or partially re-selling their vaccine stockpiles to third parties to reduce stress on their public health budget.
+A cost benefit analysis performed by Balicer et al. (2005) revealed that stockpiling investments for influenza are economically cost-effective as long as there is more than one influenza pandemics every 80 years.
+However, overestimation or mismanagement of federal stockpiles can lead to significant federal economic losses.
+In a 2014 audit of DHS, the department was criticized for their poor management of Influenza vaccine and PPE inventory and their lack of stockpile replenishment plans for expired vaccines and equipment.
+Stockpile replenishment plans are especially important, as 81% of DHS’s Influenza antiviral vaccine stockpile will expire by the end of 2015, leaving the U.S. vulnerable to an Influenza outbreak.
+The DHS has also been called into question for their decision to place a $463 million dollar order with Siga Technologies for an expensive Smallpox vaccine to counter bioterrorism.
+It is suspected that the drug’s $200 per treatment purchasing cost is a significant markup from it’s production cost, and the 2 million dose government order significantly increased the small companies profits.